mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ### 6.3 Third party integration

-The Anti-Collision Coordinator is indeed a protocol plug-in for the LoRaWAN server to control the Media Access Control (MAC) layer of LoRaWAN uplinks and downlinks.

-There are two ways to integrate the Anti-Collision Coordinator into the LPWAN server.
-First is to run the full node which integrates the anti-collision mechanism into the protocol layer like illustrated in [Figure 3](#fig3).
-Another solution is to run a light node with the anti-collision module that could be compatible with all the LoRaWAN servers.

-As [Figure 6](#fig6) shows, the Anti-Collision Coordinator is essentially a plug-in for the other LoRaWAN servers that is compatible with LoRaWAN protocol.
-The plug-in is a protocol enhancement that controls the uplink and downlink based on the payment logic and resource requirement between two or more networks.

-A light node connects to the full node to assign the LPWAN a wallet for sending and receiving MXCs.
-The Anti-Collision Coordinator controls the MAC layer for all the LoRaWAN devices.
-A separate white paper will be released about the protocol design of the Anti-Collision Coordinator and its APIs for LoRaWAN servers.
+It is also possible to integrate third party LPWAN miners to the MXC network which will also enable the multi-token mining for other brands.

+As [Figure 6](#fig6) shows, MXC controller enables the miner that compatible with LoRaWAN protocol to mine multiple tokens.
+It will create a fuel tank like the other M2Pro miners and enables the data validations in MXC network, but these third party miners don't equip with location engine chips, they can't provide Proof-of-Location and other services to the network thus the income will be less than M2Pro.

 <figure>
   <img
-    src="./images/fig6_anti_collision_integration.png"
-    alt="anti-collision-third-party-integration"
+    src="./images/fig6_thrid-party"
+    alt="third-party-integration"
     width="70%"
   />
 </figure>